mattjmcnaughton/ds-store-no-more/README.md

 By default, the following files are matched:
 - `.DS_Store`

-Add more patterns with the `--patterns` flag using glob syntax.
+Add more patterns with the `--additional-pattern` flag using glob syntax.

 ## License